stevenewbold/ShakeSynth/README.md

 <img width="231" height="500" alt="ShakeSynthApp" src="https://github.com/user-attachments/assets/0cf71c0a-9137-4053-a3b1-482a6dc78a86" />

 # ShakeSynth Gizmo
-The ShakeSynth gizmo is a dedicated camera-shake node specifically designed to import and apply the .shk files created by the phone app.
+The ShakeSynth gizmo is a dedicated camera-shake Nuke node specifically designed to import and apply the .shk files created by the phone app.
 However, there are a number of useful presets supplied to show you how the tool works.
 Unlike many other camera-shake tools, ShakeSynth allows for very precise control over the different shake frequencies to fine tune the end result.

 <img width="1124" height="585" alt="ShakeSynthUI" src="https://github.com/user-attachments/assets/cb9356d0-b683-4837-8ff2-8bfd22ea9d72" />

 ## Installation
-The easiest way to install the gizmo is to download the entire ShakeSynth direcroy and add it to somewhere in your NUKE_PATH.
+The easiest way to install the gizmo is to download the entire ShakeSynth directory and add it to somewhere in your NUKE_PATH.
 For individuals this is usually the '.nuke' directory in the home directory.
 Facilities can install the tool in the same way as any other Nuke gizmo, but its crucial that the gizmo stays inside the ShakeSynth folder, along side the 'profiles' folder and icon files.

 Use the following code within your menu.py file to correctly add ShakeSynth to Nuke.